shuvijs/shuvijs.org/docs/guide/api-routes.md

 ### Custom config

+The `apiConfig` object includes all configs available for API routes.

 Every API route can export a `config` object to change the default configs, which are the following:

 ```js